yasen-petrov/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_register_web.md

 * **Delete**: Deletes the selected API(s) registered in the **API Registration** > **Backend API** view.
 You can delete APIs created as front-end APIs in the **Frontend API** view.
 * **Clone API**: Creates a copy of the selected REST API, which you can then edit as required.
 You cannot clone a back-end API imported from a WSDL-based web service.

+    After an API is cloned, if you subsequently delete the original back-end API, the **Download original API definition** option is no longer enabled (for the clone) because the original API definition no longer exists.
 * **Export API**: Exports a copy of the selected back-end API (in `.json` format).
 You can then import this into another API Manager environment as a back-end API.
-* **Download original API description**: For APIs imported from Swagger or WADL definitions, downloads a copy of the original REST API definition.
+* **Download original API definition**: For APIs imported from Swagger or WADL definitions, downloads a copy of the original REST API definition.

 {{< alert title="Tip" color="primary" >}}The API Admin can configure all back-end APIs to be editable by default using the **Allow users to modify Backend APIs** option in **API Manager settings** {{< /alert >}}